qsoe-dev/.github/profile/README.md

   project (SMP by design).
 - **QSOE/L** runs on **seL4** as the kernel.

-Both are assembled by the **Umbrella** build system, which selects kernel and userspace components Kconfig-style.
+Both systems can be compiled with a single **make** command in the top-level repository, which clones necessary component versions and builds kernels and modpkg archives (QSOE's equivalent of initrd).
 Userspace is shared across both variants;
-only the task manager (`taskman`) differs per kernel.
+only the task manager (`taskman`) and libc differ per kernel.

 **License:** Apache-2.0